Computing Systemic Risk Measures with Graph Neural Networks: Introduction

-For complex contagion channels the aggregation function would require additional inputs such as an interbank liability matrix, an asset-bank exposure matrix, or a bank-bank cross-holdings matrix.
-This is where we extend the literature with our first contribution.
-In the setting of random allocations from \cite{biagini2019axiom}, \cite{biagini2020fairness}, we consider an aggregation function that allows for a vector-valued \textit{and} a matrix-valued input
+For complex contagion channels, the aggregation function may require additional inputs such as an interbank liability matrix, an asset-bank exposure matrix, or a bank-bank cross-holdings matrix.
+This is where our first contribution extends the literature.
+In the setting of random allocations from \cite{biagini2019axiom} and \cite{biagini2020fairness}, we consider an aggregation function that allows for a vector-valued \textit{and} a matrix-valued input,

-and define systemic risk measures accordingly.
-This allows us to consider aggregation functions that explicitly model contagious interactions in networks of financial institutions.
-We focus on the Eisenberg-Noe model \cite{EisNoe}, which is the prototype of network-based contagion models.
+We remark that in the context of deterministic allocations such aggregation functions are implicitly covered by the random field structure introduced in \cite{feinstein2017measures}.
+It allows us to consider aggregation functions that explicitly model contagious interactions in financial networks.
+Our main focus here is on the Eisenberg--Noe model \cite{EisNoe}, which is the prototype of network-based contagion models.

-More in detail, instead of considering vector valued random risk factors $X \in L^0(\R^N)$, we consider random assets of financial institutions $A \in L^0(\R_+^N)$ together with their explicit interbank lending network given by a random interbank liability matrix $L \in L^0(\R_+^{N \times N}).$ Then, for an Eisenberg-Noe type aggregation mechanism $\Lambda: \R^N \times \R^{N\times N} \to \R$ we define systemic risk measures as the smallest amount of bailout capital such that random allocations thereof secure the future system,
+More specifically, instead of considering vector-valued random risk factors $X \in L^0(\R^N)$, we consider random assets of financial institutions $A \in L^0(\R_+^N)$ together with their explicit interbank lending network given by a random interbank liability matrix $L \in L^0(\R_+^{N \times N})$.
+Then, we define systemic risk measures as the smallest amount of bailout capital such that random allocations thereof secure the future system,